List of The Price Is Right pricing games: 3 Strikes

-Time is Money
+Time Is Money

 The contestant is shown five grocery items that must be placed on tables with specific price ranges: $0 to $2.99, $3 to $5.99, and $6 and higher.
 The contestant is given ten seconds and one chance to place all five items in their proper categories.
 Doing so correctly awards $20,000.
 If the contestant fails to place them correctly, they are given 40 seconds to make changes, with the potential prize decreasing steadily at a rate of $500 per second.
 The contestant may rearrange items as often as time permits, and must press a button after each attempt to learn the result.
 If they place the items correctly, the clock stops and they win any remaining money.
 The contestant is never told how many items or which ones are correctly placed.
 The revamped game premiered on September 22, 2014.

 Under the original rules the game was played for a large prize and $500 instead of $20,000 cash.
 The contestant had 15 seconds to correctly group all of the items.
 If the contestant was correct, they also won $500 in addition to the prize.
 If unsuccessful, the contestant could stop playing and keep the $500, or exchange it for another 15 seconds to regroup the items, without knowing how many items were incorrectly placed or which ones.
 After two playings, the rules were changed to remove the $500 bonus and offer the contestant two chances to correctly place the items, with a 20-second time limit for each chance.
 If any were placed incorrectly after the first chance, the contestant was told how many items were incorrectly placed (although not specifically which individual products were placed correctly).
 If the contestant was incorrect on the second chance, the game ended and they won nothing.

 To the Penny

 The contestant is shown five grocery items and must guess their prices.
 The first item has two possible choices for its price, and each successive item has one more choice than the one preceding it, up to six for the final item.
 A correct guess on the first item awards the contestant $1,500, and subsequent correct guesses increase the contestant's winnings to $3,000, $6,000, $12,000, and finally $25,000.

-The contestant is given five oversized pennies at the start of the game and can use them to eliminate incorrect prices for the current item (one penny each), and/or to continue the game after an incorrect guess (two pennies).
+The contestant is given five oversized pennies at the start of the game and can use one to eliminate one incorrect price for the current item, and/or two to continue the game after an incorrect guess.
 The contestant may use multiple pennies on the same item.
 At any time, the contestant may choose to end the game and keep all winnings.
 If the contestant makes an incorrect guess with fewer than two pennies remaining, the game ends and they lose everything.